theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause.md

 ### Using WHERE Clause

-1. Select and double-click an extraction of type "table" in the main window of the Designer.
+1. Select and double-click an extraction of type "Table" in the main window of the Designer.
-The window "Define data source for SAP Table " opens.
+The window "Table" opens.
-2. Navigate to tab **WHERE Clause**.
+2. Navigate to tab *WHERE Clause*.
-3. Enter the WHERE clause manually or use the editor.
+3. Enter a WHERE clause manually or use the editor.
 4. To display the results in the **Preview** section, click **[Load live preview]**.

 {: .box-note }